Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 "Dogfighting" for this AI means changing behavior of the AI according to behavior of the enemy target.

 Whether or not to try to match our altitude to the target.
-If set to "false", will use CruiseAltitude during combat.
+If set to `false`, will use `CruiseAltitude` during combat.

     MatchTargetAltitude = false

 Range within which to attempt altitude matching.
-Beyond this range, uses CruiseAltitude.
+Beyond this range, uses `CruiseAltitude`.

     MatchAltitudeRange = 1000

 Altitude in meters above (or below, if negative) the target the vehicle will attempt to attain.
-Altitude will still be constrained by "MinAltitude" and "MaxAltitude" terrain avoidance constraints.
+Altitude will still be constrained by `MinAltitude` and `MaxAltitude` terrain avoidance constraints.

     MatchAltitudeOffset = 0